 429. That is, the discrepancy in the amount of credits distributed can be circumvented entirely by simply taking the ratio of credits redeemed to total corporate tax paid - which is 30% (127.6/421.5).
-In our view, this is not a valid point estimate of gamma because theta is properly interpreted as the value of distributed credits not the redemption rate.
-However, this figure might be used as an upper bound check on the final estimate of gamma.
+In any event, our view is that this is not a valid point estimate of gamma because theta is properly interpreted as the value of distributed credits not the redemption rate.